Surajram112/UKBB_py/README.md

 - **`read_ICD9`**: Reads data from the HES records using ICD9.
 It performs an inner join on the diagnosis but there is no data on ICD9 dates of diagnosis in the UKBB HES records.

-- **`read_selfreport`**: Reads data from the UK Biobank's non-cancer self-reported illness codes.
+- **`read_selfreport_illness`**: Reads data from the UK Biobank's non-cancer self-reported illness codes.
 It takes a list of codes from https://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=6 and returns a list of matching IDs.

 ## How to Use